-Moving to a new country can be a daunting prospect for many, but it can also let you explore different ways of living and unleash the wanderlust from within.
+Moving to a new country can be a daunting prospect, but it can also allow you to explore a different way of living and unleash the wanderlust from within.

-Finding the right home is one of the most important steps in making that transition.
+Finding the right home is an important step.

-The right accommodation can often be the difference between making you feel settled or homesick.
+The right accommodation can be the difference between making you feel settled or homesick.

-As one of the top cities for expatriates, Dubai has an abundance of accommodation on offer, from short-term fixes to long-term solutions.
+As one of the top cities for expatriates, Dubai has an abundance of accommodation, from short-term fixes to long-term solutions.

-For those who prefer something with a bit more character, areas such as Satwa, Deira and Bur Dubai have a whole host of villas and flats to choose from – and often at far lower prices than those in newer areas of the busy metropolis.
+For those who prefer something with a bit more character, areas such as Satwa, Deira and Bur Dubai have a host of villas and flats to choose from – and often at far lower prices than the rest of the city.

 Here, The National has put together a guide on house-hunting in Dubai.